Exercise Caution Online

 Scams to Beware of Include:

 - Phishing.
-You may receive phishing emails claiming to be from medical/health organizations providing information that instead link to fraudulent sites or contain attachments with malware.
+As remote work and learning continue, there has been a notable increase in phishing attempts due to communication primarily taking place over email.
 Be vigilant in examining the sender of the email.
 As always, avoid clicking links or attachments in unsolicited emails and do not reveal personal or financial information over email.

 - Misinformation.
 Watch out for emails and social media postings from people claiming to be experts.
 Use trusted sources, such as the Centers for Disease Control (CDC) and World Health Organization (WHO) websites, for up-to-date and factual information about COVID-19.
 Continue to visit pugetsound.edu/coronavirus for all university communications and guidelines about COVID-19.